-Since 20th March DHSC and the Medicines and Healthcare products Regulatory Agency (MHRA) has added over 132 medicines to the list of medicines which must not be parallel exported from the UK.
+Since 20th March 2020, DHSC and the Medicines and Healthcare products Regulatory Agency (MHRA) have added over 130 medicines to the list of medicines which must not be parallel exported from the UK.
 The parallel export ban will help ensure there is an uninterrupted supply of medicines for NHS hospitals treating COVID-19 patients.

 The rest of this page contains further information on dispensing and supply related topics during the pandemic.
 You may also find our COVID-19 Frequently Asked Questions page useful.

 Some LPCs have flagged local moves by general practices to extend the period of treatment.
 Following discussions with PSNC about this, NHSE&I and DHSC have issued guidance to practices that this should not happen.
-The below guidance is contained in Dr Nikki Kanani’s letter to general practices by Dr Nikki Kanani in early March 2020:
+The below guidance was contained in a letter to general practices by Dr Nikki Kanani in early March 2020:

 |Prescriptions: Practices should not change their repeat prescription durations or support patients trying to stockpile: these actions may put a strain on the supply chain and exacerbate any potential shortages.
 Practices should consider putting all suitable patients on electronic repeat dispensing as soon as possible.
 The whole repeatable prescription can be valid for a year but each repeat should be for no longer than the patient has now.
 For example, if the patient has prescriptions for a month’s supply now then the repeat dispensing should be set up as 13 x 28 days’ supply.|